Rovaniemi: Where the Arctic comes alive

 What are the must-do activities in Rovaniemi?

 Visit Santa Claus Village, go husky sledding or reindeer riding, explore the Arktikum Museum, and take a Northern Lights safari.
 In summer, try hiking, canoeing, or cycling under the midnight sun.
+Read our guide on the top things to do in Rovaniemi for more details.

 Where should I stay in Rovaniemi?